zenika-open-source/hygie/docs/guide/gettingStarted.md

 You can add as many webhooks as you want.
 Just go to your repository settings: `https://github.com/:owner/:repo/settings/hooks`, add click the `Add webhook` button.

+Now you can :

+- configure the `Payload URL`,
+- check if `Content type` is set to `application/json`,
-Now you can configure the `Payload URL`, select the `send me everything` option and save this configuration.
+- select the `send me everything` option,
+- save this configuration.

 #### Gitlab